EricIovRobert/OtherProjectsCompleted-IncomingProjects/README.md

 # IncomingProjects

--Robotics project using Pepper: https://us.softbankrobotics.com/pepper
--Hackaton project about GreenTech
+Robotics project creating a rain detection system Hackathon project about GreenTech (done, I will update this repo accordingly, and create a separate repo for the project)